Philipp-Co/async_http_requests/README.md

 C Code.
 libahr is written in C. It builds on libcurl and provides some additional utility Features.

+If you want to learn more about libahr take a look at async_http_requests/.

 ## python_async_http_requests - pyahr

 Python Code.
 This is a Wrapper for libahr in Python. pyahr allows you to use libahr from within your Pythonscripts.

+If you want to learn more about pyahr take a look at python_async_http_requests/.

 ## Systemtest